 On the surface, authenticity seems to place a person at a far distance from the ten personality disorders identified in the Diagnostic and Statistical Manual of Mental Disorders (DSM).

-In any event, authenticity seems like a worthy pursuitKernis, Michael H., and Brian M. Goldman.
+In any event, authenticity1Kernis, Michael H., and Brian M. Goldman.
 “A Multicomponent Conceptualization of Authenticity: Theory and Research.”
 In Advances in Experimental Social Psychology, 38:283–357.
-Elsevier, 2006. … Continue reading:
+Elsevier, 2006. seems like a worthy pursuit):

 In his work Nicomachean Ethics, Aristotle emphasized the importance of actions.
 Aristotle viewed ethics in terms of people’s pursuit of the ‘‘higher good.’’
 Specifically, he proposed that the highest good is ‘‘activity of the soul in accordance with the best and most complete virtue in a complete life’’.
 Such pursuits are intimately tied with people’s well‐being (eudaemonia) which is attained by performing activities that reflect one’s true calling (self-realization).